 2. Bring children to secure location under caregiver supervision

 3. The center will have a portable battery operated radio to listen for instructions and will remain in the location until told otherwise by the local authorities.

 4. Reassure and comfort the children

 5. When it is safe to release the children follow our policy of approved pick-up.

 6. Please remember, we want to do everything we can to not frighten the children or cause any alarm.

-Clubhouse for Kids, LLC., will serve cheese or pepperoni pizza and a drink for lunch and dinner for $4.00.
-Snacks will also be provided through out the day.
+Snacks will be provided through out the day.
 The cost of snack is $.50 and drink is $.50.
 Snacks will include, but are not limited to cheese and crackers, yogurt, fresh fruit and goldfish etc. Parents are welcome to bring in their children’s meals.